duyichao/duyichao.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_2.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
-  more_info:
+  more_info: "Email: X@mail.ustc.edu.cn, where X=duyichao"

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts